-During the renovation of the castle (2019–2021) there is unfortunately no barrier-free (wheelchair) access to the castle embankments, and the north part of the embankments is closed to the public.
+During the renovation of the castle (2019–2021) there is unfortunately no barrier-free (wheelchair) access to the castle embankments.
 The embankments are open from 10 a.m. to 4 p.m. (and up to 8 p.m. in the summer) only via the south gate.

 At the end of the 15th century, Vilém (William) of Pernštejn had the castle rebuilt to create a chateau-type residence with four wings.
 At the same time he also built massive fortifications.
 The castle was separated from the outside world by a wide ditch (a moat), a six metre-high wall and a large, tall earth embankment with circular towers (roundels) at the corners.
 The castle became very difficult to attack, with a sophisticated system of defence based on a water-filled moat.
 This is the largest surviving example of early 16th-century military engineering and construction anywhere in Central Europe.